i2p/i2p.www/i2p2www/spec/common-structures.rst

 This structure is used in ElGamal encryption, representing only the exponent, not the primes, which are constant and defined in the cryptography specification [ELGAMAL]_.
+Other encryption schemes are in the process of being defined, see the table below.

 Contents
 ````````